 Sean M. Anderson

-Teaching Assistant Professor of Law
+Teaching Professor of Law

 Sean Anderson teaches and writes about employee benefits law, legal writing, and advocacy.
 His articles have been published in the ABA Journal of Labor & Employment Law, the Loyola University Chicago Law Journal, and the Journal of Academic Freedom.
 He is a co-author for future editions of a leading casebook, Pension and Employee Benefit Law, and a co-editor of both ERISA Litigation and Pension and Employee Benefit Statutes and Regulations: Selected Sections.
 He has consulted with the U.S. Secretary of Labor on matters relating to employee stock ownership.